kaloyan13/imcomp/README.md

-# Image Comparator (imcomp)
+# Image Comparator

+`imcomp_server` is an HTTP web server that handles the HTTP requests from `imcomp` and `traherne` web based user interfaces.

+@todo@

-`imcomp` is a standalone tool to compare a pair of images.
+ is a standalone tool to compare a pair of images.
 It is an open source project developed at the [Visual Geometry Group](http://www.robots.ox.ac.uk/~vgg/) and released under the BSD-2 clause license.
 For more details, see [http://www.robots.ox.ac.uk/~vgg/software/imcomp/].